 Kowsar fighter jet is a fourth-generation fighter aircraft designed and manufactured by state-owned Iran Aviation Industries Organization (IAIO).
 It is…

-The M-345 is a basic-advanced, lightweight trainer jet developed by Alenia Aermacchi for the basic-advanced stage of pilot training.
-The new aircraft will meet various training requirements of the armed forces worldwide.
+M-345 is a basic-advanced, lightweight trainer jet developed by Alenia Aermacchi for the basic-advanced stage of pilot training.
+The new aircraft is designed to meet various training requirements of armed forces worldwide.

 Based on developments on the M-311 demonstrator, the cost-effective M-345 trainer offers reduced acquisition and lifecycle costs in comparison to heavyweight turboprop trainers.

 The maiden flight of M-345 was conducted in December 2016.